Zenika/sensei/README.md

       zenika/sensei'
     ```

+> ⚠ When running sensei inside a Docker container, the `--material` is limited
+> to descendants of the working directory.

 ### Using a Docker image built from sources 🐳

 - Clone this repo and `cd` into the created folder
 - Build the image with `sh build.sh`
 - Create the same alias as for the published Docker image but without the `--pull always`

+> ⚠ When running sensei inside a Docker container, the `--material` is limited
+> to descendants of the working directory.

 ### Using Node.js